quarrying/quarrying-paper-notes/references/9数据集之ImageNet.md

 - ImageNet-5K
 - ImageNet-21K: 14.2 million images and 21k classes organized by the WordNet hierarchy.
 Images may contain multiple labels.

+**the ImageNet-21K dataset and ImageNet-22K are the same dataset, and the names have changed due to differences in understanding.**

 **References**:
 - http://www.image-net.org/
 - [2015 IJCV] ImageNet Large Scale Visual Recognition Challenge